Google Business Profile Content: The Local SEO Asset Most Businesses Ignore

 Photos matter more than most people think

 Photos are often the first trust signal on a Google profile.
 Upload a mix of exterior, interior, product, service, team, and lifestyle images.
 A restaurant needs food, cocktails, bar, dining room, and entrance photos.
 A studio needs equipment, instructors, class energy, and space details.
+A salon needs interior, treatment, results, and team.

 Use services to capture buyer intent